thatvirtualboy/thatvirtualboy.github.io/_posts/2021/2021-04-08-swiftui-haptics.markdown

 featured: false
 author: Ryan Klumph
 ---
-In developing *Artbox 2*, one thing I really wanted was the ability to make the user experience more immersive and personable.
+In developing *Artbox 2*, one thing I set out to accomplish was making the user experience more immersive and personable.
 One of the ways to achieve this is to add *haptic feedback*.
 Haptics are the vibration responses to the user interacting with the application.
 When you're buying something with Apple Pay, scrolling through a picker, or receiving confirmations and alerts - haptics are widely used in mobile apps and can greatly enhance the user experience.

 You can read more about haptics at [ Docs](https://developer.apple.com/design/human-interface-guidelines/ios/user-interaction/haptics/).